epfl-lts2/gspbox/README.md

 Documentation
 ===

-You can find the complete online documentation here : http://lts2research.epfl.ch/gsp/doc/start/
+You can find the complete documentation at https://epfl-lts2.github.io/gspbox-html/.